 i.
-I have been standing in as a cover teacher for the past six weeks.
+At the beginning of the year I was asked to teach Key Stage 3 art lessons for a term in the absence of a colleague.
 Whilst mostly enjoyable and rewarding, it has been exhausting.
 Hopefully it hasn’t impacted on my uni work too significantly.
 I now have a week off for half term.

 ii.
 I started the holiday with a trip to George Shaw: A Corner of a Foreign Field, a small retrospective at the Holburne Museum.
-As an important contemporary, figurative painter, I find Shaw intriguing.
-However, I don’t particularly like his work: his smooth, photographic style often leaves the images feeling dead and flat, and the accompanying texts are, at best, esoteric.
-However, the exhibition itself was concise and well curated and I enjoyed the way a selection of Shaw’s drawings were presented (I sneakily took a photo for the blog - another idea for the degree show).
+As an important contemporary, figurative painter, I find Shaw intriguing however, I don’t particularly like his work.
+The smooth, photographic style he uses deadens the imagery and the accompanying texts are pretentious.
+However, the exhibition itself was concise and well curated and I enjoyed the way a selection of Shaw’s drawings were presented (another idea for the degree show).

 iii.
-I’m getting worried about lack of time.
+I’m getting worried about the amount of time I have left on the course.
 Unfortunately last week I had tonsillitis and spent most of this week in bed, this week the workshops are shutting early for staff training and the next week there is a group crit...
 I’ve got a couple of sessions booked in at Bainbridge but it feels like this term’s practical time is already over!
-However I still have over four months until the degree show and a plan is coming together (I will be rejoining Bath Artist Printmakers from April, I can use Bainbridge if I’m in London and I do have some basic print facilities that I can use at school).
+I still have over four months until the degree show and a plan is coming together (I will be rejoining Bath Artist Printmakers from April, I can use Bainbridge if I’m in London and I do have some basic print facilities that I can use at school).
 If I use my time effectively I’m sure I can make a lot of good quality work and pull off a decent exhibition.